Supersymmetry and Attractors in N = 4 Supergravity: The Superconformal Approach

 Other than these compensating matter multiplets, one can also couple extra matter multiplets to conformal supergravity in order to arrive at matter coupled Poincar{\'e} supergravity.
 In order to obtain the Poincaré supergravity action from the matter coupled conformal supergravity action, one applies gauge fixing conditions on the compensating multiplets and eliminates the auxiliary fields using their equations of motion.
+Whether one obtains a Poincar{\'e} supergravity action with higher derivatives depends on whether one has included the pure conformal supergravity action involving just the Weyl multiplet before employing the above mentioned procedures.
+The presence of the pure conformal supergravity action would change the auxiliary field equations which can be eliminated in an order by order fashion thereby giving Poincar{\'e} supergravity action as an expansion in derivatives \cite{Ciceri2025}.
 The gauge equivalence principle can also be employed at the level of the transformation rules in order to obtain super-Poincar{\'e} transformation from the superconformal transformation.
 The gauge fixing conditions necessarily requires to modify the superconformal transformation rules by some field dependent gauge transformations.
 Further, one may also eliminate the auxiliary fields by their equations of motion to obtain the ``on-shell'' super-Poincar{\'e} transformations that will only close upon using the equations of motion.